StuffShare logoStuffShare

 If you're done with something, pass it directly to someone who actually wants it.
 Skip the charity shop middleman and know exactly where it ends up.

-There's something satisfying about your things being useful instead of gathering dust.
-Helping someone out costs you nothing but gives you that warm glow.
+There's something satisfying about your things being useful and out in the world.
+Helping someone out costs you nothing and gives you that warm glow.

 One less thing produced